emca-it/ITRS-Log-Analytics-7.x/04-User_Manual/04-User_Manual.md

 systems events.
 It allows for an immediate review, analysis, and reporting of system logs - the amount of data does not matter.
 ITRS Log Analytics is a response to the huge demand for the storage and analysis of large amounts of data from IT systems.ITRS Log Analytics is an innovation solution that responds to the need to effectively process large amounts of data coming from the IT environments of today's organizations.
-Based on the open-source project Elasticsearch valued on the market, we have created an efficient solution with powerful data storage and searching capabilities.
+We have created an efficient solution with powerful data storage and searching capabilities.
 The System has been enriched with functionality that ensures the security of stored information, verification of users,